Lab 2 : ROS Nodes, Topics, Services, Parameters, Actions

 To display the type and current value of a parameter, use the command:

-holds an integer value.
-If you run the same command onbackground_r
+background_gholds an integer value.
+If you run the same command onbackground_randbackground_b, you will get the values69and255, respectively. -

 To change a parameter’s value at runtime, use the command: